carlyledavis/reactive-enterprise-samples/README.md

 As the name would suggest they implement the same problem in either a procedural or reactive way.

-For a high level overview of how the system should function you can dive into some of the tests which are meant to help you wake through the code rather than prove its production readiness.
+For a high level overview of how the system should function you can dive into some of the tests, which are meant to help you, walk through the code rather than prove its production readiness.

 * ProceduralProcessorTest.java
 * ReactiveProcessorTest.java